GMRI-SEL/Lab-Management/Matt-Dzaugis/Weekly-Meetings.md

 * [17 May 2019](#date-17-May-2019)
 * [24 May 2019](#date-24-May-2019)
 * [31 May 2019](#date-31-May-2019)

 # Weekly Notes
+### Date: 12 July 2019

+### What did you achieve this week?
+* I have been working on converting and updating the lobster forecast model so it can pull in the new UpdateBuoys data.
+This is taking a little longer than expected because there are several associcated functions that needed to be changed.
+It has been an good learning experience and I understand the lobster model much more than I did.
+* The ultimate goal is to create a shiny app for the lobster model that allows the user to define the time frame for the forecast.
+I hope to incorporate more data into to forecast as well.
+* I have been waiting for the lobster catch data to come in, but at least we have sent in the seleciton fields for the data query.
+* I have initiated a meeting with Ashley to go over the FVCOM data.
+It looks like we might be able to use the data we already have in house - keep posted.

+### Who helped you this week?
+* I received some general R help from the lab

+### Who did you help this week?
+* I worked with Allie on the buoy data and stratificaiton index a bit.

+### What did you struggle with?
+* It took awhile to understand all of the parts that went into the lobster model and how they interact.

+### What would you like to work on next week?
+* I hope the lobster data comes in, so I can start back up with the indicators again.
+* I am going to continue with the lobster model shiny app

+# Weekly Notes
 ### Date: 5 July 2019